the42/ckan-virtualisation/doc/ckansetup.md

 In order to stop CKAN press `CTRL-ALT-g`,  `CTRL-c`,  `CTRL-ALT-g`.
 The key sequence `CTRL-ALT-g` signals the QEMU virtual machine to pass through `special` key sequences.`CTRL-c` is such a special key sequence and will stop the CKAN server.
 The QEMU menu bar will tell you wheather your virtual machine is capturing special key-codes (default) or if they are passed through the running process.

-## Next steps
+## Where to go from here

 * Manage your newly created CKAN instance: TODO: Mention here what to do
-* Install the datastore extension http://docs.ckan.org/en/latest/maintaining/datastore.html.
+* Install the datastore extension by enabling the plugin in `/etc/ckan/default/development.ini`and continue as described here: http://docs.ckan.org/en/latest/maintaining/datastore.html.
 When you hit the section on installing the DataPusher service, continue with
 * Install the [DataPusher](./datapushersetup.md) service
-* Server CKAN using a full-featured web server.
-Think about scaling, load-balancing and fail-over.
+* Serve CKAN using a full-featured web server.
+[Apache](http://httpd.apache.org/) or [nginx](http://nginx.org/) make a great web server.
+Think about caching (eg. [Varnish](https://www.varnish-cache.org/), load-balancing and fail-over.
 * Tune your PostgresSQL server.
 Postgres comes by default with very defensive performance settings.
-You should definitely tweak them as described here https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server or for an overview https://wiki.postgresql.org/wiki/Performance_Optimization.
+You should definitely tweak them as described here https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server or for a more general overview https://wiki.postgresql.org/wiki/Performance_Optimization.